Dysphoric Milk Ejection Reflex

 - Some women experience this problem with every let-down, while others only experience it at the first let-down during a breastfeeding session.

 - A mother cannot control this condition.
-It is controlled by hormones.
+Hormones control it.

-- Contact with the nipple and nipple tugging do not have any effect on D-MER.
+- Contact with the nipple and nipple tugging do not affect D-MER.

 - Thinking about breastfeeding will not cause dysphoria.